 6. Confront the behaviour, not the person

-Once we’ve gone through the above steps, we’re ready to confront the behaviour of either the other person or ourselves.
-The next time she interrupts, for example, you could politely ask “I’m sorry, am I hogging the conversation?”
+Once we’ve gone through the above steps, we’re ready to confront the behaviour The next time she interrupts, for example, you could politely ask “I’m sorry, am I hogging the conversation?”
 Watch her body language closely for the answer, as well as the reactions of those around you.
 We can usually sense when other people are with us or not.
 If everyone else starts giving each other a knowing look, chances are they are finding us irritating too but just too polite to say anything.
-In which case, of course, we should just keep quiet and stop being irritating.

 However, if they instantly and sincerely deny it, then we are in a better position to follow up the first question with a polite request, such as “If not, do you mind letting me finish what I have to say?”
 Such confrontation is not easy for most of us, but will get easier with practice.
 Many of us will choose to skip this step and not confront the behaviour at all, which is also fine.